 June 13, 1786 - May 29, 1866

-Topic- Push to the Valley of Mexico, Scott's March Inland, Mexico City, Scott's Landing at Vera Cruz, Siege and Occupation of Vera Cruz, Cerro Gordo, Contreras and Churubusco, Molino del Rey and Chapultepec
+Topic- Push to the Valley of Mexico, Mexico City, Scott's March Inland, Siege and Occupation of Vera Cruz, Scott's Landing at Vera Cruz, Cerro Gordo, Contreras and Churubusco, Molino del Rey and Chapultepec

 Winfield Scott was the most prominent professional soldier of the early national period.
 Born in Virginia in 1786, he studied law in his early adulthood, but began his military service in 1806, receiving a captain's commission two years later.
 His early years in the army were characterized by conflict with more senior military officers, which earned him a one-year suspension from the service in 1810.

 Scott served in the War of 1812, leading troops in the battles of Chippewa and Lundy's Lane; he suffered serious wounds in the latter and remained on inactive duty for the remainder of the conflict.
 After the war he spent time traveling and studying in Europe.
 A skilled tactician, he translated Napoleon's military manuals into English and published a handbook on infantry tactics.
 In the 1830s, Scott commanded U.S. forces in three campaigns against Native Americans: the Black Hawk War, the Seminole War, and the Creek War.
 He also served in several high profile non-combat roles for the U.S. army, helping to defuse tensions in South Carolina during the nullification crisis, supervising the Cherokee removal from the southeastern states to Oklahoma, and negotiating an end to a boundary dispute between Maine and New Brunswick (the so-called Aroostook War).
 By 1841, Scott had risen from brigadier to major general — the highest rank in the U.S. Army.